-Before Covid-19 we met every Tuesday 2-4pm at Tredegar Community Centre, 333 Morville Street, London, E3 2DZ.
+The Geezers Club has re-opened after being closed thanks to coronavirus restrictions!
+It meets every Tuesday 2-4pm at Tredegar Community Centre, 333 Morville Street, London, E3 2DZ.
 The Geezers provide social activities for older men in the community who might otherwise be isolated.
-We hope to resume ASAP!

 Our Where’s My Boozer Gone? campaign highlights the loss of the local pub, with the damaging impact it’s having on communities.
 This particularly applies to the older generation for whom the local pub is often their social hub.
 Who knows what effect the coronavirus lockdown will have on the financial viability of the remaining pubs in Tower Hamlets?

 The long history of Bow, in the East End of London, means that there is history under every paving slab.

 You will find articles about the history of the East End of London here.
 The vanished North London Railway ran through Bow, and was a big local employer in the 100 years after it opened in 1850.
 Many local residents lived and worked in terrible conditions until the 1950s.
 A number of caring, influential and can-do people set out to help them.
 One was Clara Grant who became headmistress of Devon’s Road School in 1905.
 Recently we published a long article which included how Virginia Woolf’s niece moved to Bow in order to spy on the working class for Mass Observation.